 Phil 3:20 For our commonwealth exists in the heavens, from which also we eagerly await a Savior, the Lord Jesus Christ,

 21 Who will transfigure the body of our humiliation to be conformed to the body of His glory, according to His operation by which He is able even to subject all things to Himself.

 Colossians 3:10 And have put on the new man, which is being renewed unto full knowledge according to the image of Him who created him

 These things spake he: and after this he saith unto them, Our friend Lazarus is fallen asleep; but I go, that I may awake him out of sleep.

 Ephesians 5:14 Wherefore He saith, Awake, you that sleeps, and arise from the dead, and Christ shall shine upon you.

 Romans 6:5 For if we have grown together with Him in the likeness of His death, indeed we will also be in the likeness of His resurrection.

-Phil 3:10 To know Him and the power of His resurrection and the fellowship of His sufferings, being conformed to His death,
+Philippians 3:10 To know Him and the power of His resurrection and the fellowship of His sufferings, being conformed to His death,

 11 If perhaps I may attain to the out-resurrection from the dead.